 The NAFTA Rules of Origin maintains that goods covered by the certificate need to originate from North America.
 To determine whether a finished good is certified under NAFTA regulations, seeking help from a customs expert is necessary.
 For instance, to begin the determination process, companies must know which harmonized tariff classification they fall under.

 Revisions to the current Harmonized Tariff Schedule (HTS) of the United States became effective on March 15, 2012.
 The U.S. International Trade Commission advises checking the Change Record, which lists all major changes since the previous version.
 Staged rate reductions from trade agreements are not included.
 Every harmonized tariff number has a specific rule of origin categorized under NAFTA that qualifies a finished good as originating from North America.
 Published by the U.S. Internal Trade Commission, the HTS provides applicable tariff rates and statistical categories for merchandise entering the States.

-NAFTA Certificate of Origin
+NAFTA Rules of Origin

 In the recent plans to modernize and renegotiate NAFTA, Mexico has suggested to raise the mandatory 60% of products originating from NAFTA countries.
 There are different ways to qualify goods via the NAFTA rules of origin.